Posts

 Filtering Trees

-Today we are going to look at how to filter items in tree data structures using Python 3.
-We are going to compare a stateful approach and a functional and recursive approach.
-In the end we will discuss the advantages of a functional implementation.
+Today we’re going to look at how to filter items in tree data structures using Python 3.
+We’re going to compare a stateful approach and a functional and recursive approach.
+Finally, we discuss the advantages of a functional implementation.

 Exploring Python dis